We purchased Coola’s Full Spectrum 360° Sun Silk Drops so our writer could put it to the test. Keep reading for our full product review.

 Similar Products: It's pretty unique

 Murad City Skin Age Defense Broad Spectrum SPF 50: If you like the idea of Coola’s sunscreen but prefer mineral sunscreens, you might like Murad’s sunscreen.
 It also has a higher SPF of 50 instead of 30.
-At first glance, the $67 price tag is steep, but when you compare the 1.7-ounce bottle to Coola’s scant 1 ounce, it comes out at a slightly cheaper price per ounce.
-Like Coola, the Murad sunscreen also protects against pollution, as well as blue and infrared light.
+At first glance, the $68 price tag is steep, but when you compare the 1.7-ounce bottle to Coola’s scant 1 ounce, it comes out at a slightly cheaper price per ounce.
+Like Coola, the Murad sunscreen also claims to protect against pollution, as well as blue and infrared light.

 Supergoop Unseen Sunscreen Broad Spectrum SPF 40: While still pricey, Supergoops’s Unseen Screen is much more affordable at $34 for 1.7 ounces.
-It provides broad-spectrum SPF 40 along with blue light protection and antioxidants.
+It provides broad-spectrum SPF 40, as well as antioxidants and purported blue light protection.
 Unlike Coola Sun Silk Drops, Supergoop’s product is specially formulated to play well under makeup and leaves a primer-like finish to keep oil at bay and help makeup stay on longer.

 Our Verdict: It's worth it

 You know when you want to hate an expensive product so you don’t have to buy it again, but you just can’t?
 That’s how I feel about Coola Full Spectrum 360° Sun Silk Drops.
 Its formula manages to pack in many impressive features, and it's actually fun to wear.
 Unfortunately for my bank account (but fortunately for my skin!), I’ll definitely be buying it in the future.